 Discover how to clean a BBQ grill using an onion, vinegar, and more, as tested and recommended by grill and cleaning experts

-Knowing how to clean a BBQ is essential both for food hygiene reasons and to prolong the life of your backyard grill.
-The better condition you keep it in, the longer it will last to provide you, your family and your friends with many home-cooked grills for years to come.
+Knowing how to clean a BBQ is essential for good food hygiene and to prolong the life of your backyard grill.
+The better the condition you keep it in, the longer it will last to provide you with many home-cooked grilled feasts for years to come.

 How to clean a BBQ grill in 4 easy steps

 "Charcoal, pellet, electric and gas barbecues all require slightly different methods of cleaning depending on the individual components, so it’s always best to check the manufacturers recommendations before you start" advises Dan Cooper, Head Grill Master at Weber.
 But his general rules for cleaning a BBQ are as follows.

 "First off, you need the right tools" he says.
 "My personal cleaning arsenal always includes a T-brush, barbecue cook box scraper, microfibre cloth, rubber or latex gloves, enamel, and stainless-steel cleaner sprays, and, finally...an onion".
 (We'll come to the onion in a bit).

 Here is Dan's complete 4-step plan for how to clean a BBQ like a pro: